1912 Democratic National Convention: Declined

+Black delegate

+John D. Harkless, commonly known as J. D. Harkless, was the first African American delegate to a Democratic National Convention.
+He was from Denver and an alternate delegate to the Democratic Party National Convention of 1912 in Baltimore, Maryland, that advanced Woodrow Wilson, then governor of New Jersey, to be the party's nominee.
+He was vice president of the National Negro Educational Congress.
+J. Milton Waldron and Harkless wrote The Political Situation in a Nut-shell; Some Un-colored Truths for Colored Voters published in 1912.
+It was anti-Republican.

+Female delegate

+Anna Pitzer was the only female delegate and also represented Colorado.
+She was the sister-in-law of Champ Clark, Speaker of the United States House of Representatives who was a candidate for the nomination.

 References in popular culture

 The primary battles leading up to the 1912 Democratic Convention are a pivotal event in Taylor Caldwell's 1972 novel Captains and the Kings.
 In the novel, the fictional Irish-Catholic Rory Daniel Armagh, a U.S. Senator from Pennsylvania, emerges as the front-runner for the 1912 Democratic presidential nomination after beating Woodrow Wilson in multiple primaries.
 (Unlike in real life, Champ Clark is not a factor in the novel.)
 Armagh is assassinated as part of a conspiracy of international power brokers before the convention.

 Scenes of the convention are depicted in the 1944 biographical film Wilson.